TeghSinghJ/Live-Chatting-App/README.md

 #------To run this project----#
-=>Create a databse named "chatting_system" and import  the sql file.
+=>Create a database named "chatting_system" and import  the sql file.